 - A minimum cumulative GPA of 2.5.

-- A minimum GPA of 2.75 in all your mathematics content area courses and a minimum 2.75 GPA in all your professional education courses.
+- A minimum GPA of 3.0 in all mathematics content area courses and a minimum 2.75 GPA in all professional education courses.

 - Completion of the last year of coursework (30 credits) in residence at UW-Milwaukee.

 Program Admission Requirements

 Application to the Mathematics Education program requires satisfactory completion of the requirements listed below.
 For more information about the application process, visit our website.

 - Satisfaction of QL-A, QL-B, OWC-A, and OWC-B.

 - Completion of CURRINS 328, Introduction to Teaching Science and Mathematics in Middle and High School, with a grade of C or better.

 - Completion of COMMUN 103 with a grade of C or better.

 - A 2.5 minimum cumulative GPA in all UWM and transfer courses at the time of admission application.

 - A minimum of 58 credits (UWM and transfer credits) at the time of admission application.
 It is not required to have all the Core Curriculum courses completed at the time of application.